 In a previous blogpost, we have seen the 5 best tools for AWS deployment.
-One of the tool which we covered was Ansible.
-In this blogpost, we will see how to install this software and will learn the basics of it, to help you to get started with Ansible.
+One of the tools which we covered was Ansible.
+In this blog post, we will see how to install this software and will learn the basics of it, to help you to get started with Ansible.

 Get Started with Ansible: Introduction

 Ansible is one of the youngest and fastest growing configuration management, deployment and orchestration engine.
-Released in 2012, it is one of the most popular GitHub project already.
+Released in 2012, it is one of the most popular GitHub projects already.